Internal Links

 Occasionally, religious devotees

-see the light and it suddenly hits them that they have just been plain silly in believing these fictional stories, all written by men.
-Perhaps the most
+see the light and it suddenly hits them that they have just been plain silly in believing these fictional stories, all written by attention seekers of the distant past.

 It takes guts to admit you have been wrong your whole life and escape from family or cultural brainwashing.
 Religious fanatics, Jehova's